Hi beautiful friends!

 Recently, I had the pleasure of travelling and staying in Malaysia for one month, and I truly am so grateful for these eye-opening experiences that I learned so much from.
 If there was one word I could describe Malaysia based on my journey, it would be “diverse”.

 I was simply amazed by how many different cultures where present in the city of Kuala Lumpur alone, and it was actually really heartwarming to see that people are generally very accepting of each others’ differences.
 From Buddhism to Hinduism to Islam, the practices of different faiths can be seen everywhere, which to me is what makes Kuala Lumpur so beautiful.
-In addition, while it is a big city, you still gets lots of greenery and even a rainforest amongst the buildings.
+In addition, while it is a big city, you still gets lots of greenery and even a rainforest amongst the buildings and temples.
 There is so much you can do and experience in Kuala Lumpur, and it truly is a place worth visiting.

 During my time there, I also got to hold a meet up and connect with you more in person, which was definitely a huge highlight of my trip.
 Every time I meet and talk with you, it reminds me of the true reason why I do what I do- to serve your highest good and guide you on your healing journey, because I know that behind every account is a human just like me, ultimately seeking love, joy and peace.
 We all had a wonderful lunch together at “Simple Life Healthy Vegetarian” in Bukit Bintang, bonding and getting to know each other, and it’s a day ingrained in my heart forever.

-While there were some moments I felt a bit “uncomfortable” walking alone, such as when men would stop their cars next to me and call out, or keep staring, but overall I still felt safe, and this is all part of the experience of being a solo female traveller.
+While there were some moments I felt a bit “uncomfortable” walking alone, such as when men would stop their cars next to me and call out, or keep staring, overall I still felt safe, and this is all part of the experience of being a solo female traveller.
 Before I came to Malaysia, I didn’t know too much about it, but after a month I really learned a lot about the customs, traditions and ways of life here which gave me more perspective.

 In this post I’ve put together the brief summary of where I stayed, what I did and where I ate, which can hopefully be a great guide for you if you also choose to visit Kuala Lumpur- which I highly recommend!